Mueller's office questioned Sessions in Russia investigation

 Sessions' recusal left Justice Department oversight of the probe to Deputy Attorney General Rod Rosenstein, who appointed

-Mueller to be special counsel after Trump fired former FBI Director James Comey in May 2017.
+Mueller to be special counsel after Trump fired Comey in May 2017.

 Earlier this month, the Times reported